vivek-singh04/viveksingh/README.md

 A highly motivated and experienced Client Technical L2 Support engineer at IBM specializing in QRadar, completed a Master of Science degree in Cybersecurity from the National College of Ireland, possesses
 Excellent technical knowledge and experience in the field of cybersecurity.

+##👨‍💻 About Me

+-I have 3+ years of experience as a QRadar/SIEM -Certified AWS Solutions Architect.
+-Certified RHCAS Engineer.

 ## Technical Support Engineer | RHCSA | AWS Certified

 - 🔭 Working on Security & Cloud Technologies